MetaScar/NearFieldScanner/README.md

 6. The Matlab App Designer should have opened.
 Start they app by pressing the green play button up in the top left.
 7.

+# Data
+It is not best practice to put your raw data files inside of git.
+Git is for tracking changes in text files.
+Instead, data files for the GitHub repo will be located in the [Microsoft Teams's `Files/Near Field Scanner/GitHubData` folder](https://o365coloradoedu.sharepoint.com/:f:/r/sites/ECEE-EMRG/Shared%20Documents/General/Near%20Field%20Scanner/GitHubData?csf=1&web=1&e=mdIfOC).
+Folders named "Data" will be included in the git repo for the convenience of the user to put their own data.
+If there is data available in the Teams folder, it will be located in the same directory.
+For example, the "Data" folder located at `./ScannerCode/Data/` is located at `/Near Field Scanner/GitHubData/ScannerCode` directory on Teams.

 # Contact
 Professor Cody Scarborough: cody.scarborough@colorado.edu